billziss-gh/arduino-6502ctl/README.md

 r--V fffc 00
 ```

-The 6502ctl debugger informs you of the few commands that it supports:
+The 6502ctl debugger informs us of the few commands that it supports:

 - `s` to step a single clock cycle
 - `c` to continue (i.e. run without stepping)